standardholdingsllc/algobet/ARCHITECTURE.md

 2. Compare with the Upstash host the DO worker writes to
 3. If hosts differ, update Vercel env vars to match the worker's KV instance
 4. Use `/api/debug/kv` for a quick connectivity check

+**Diagnosing "Disabled (Config)" for SX.bet:**
+1. Call `/api/live-arb/status?debug=1` and check `kvDiagnostics.rawSxbetFromKv`
+2. If `rawSxbetFromKv.connected === true`, the worker is connected but Vercel was incorrectly gating
+3. The status API now trusts the KV heartbeat - Vercel does NOT check its own `SXBET_WS_URL` env var
+4. Platform status is determined solely by the DO worker's heartbeat in KV

+**Important:** Vercel serverless does NOT need platform credentials (`SXBET_WS_URL`, `SXBET_API_KEY`, etc).
+These are only needed on the DO worker.
+The status API reads platform connection state from the KV heartbeat.

 ### 9.5 Dashboard Endpoints